Future President Theodore Roosevelt’s wife and mother die, only hours apart, on February 14, 1884.

 The double tragedy devastated Roosevelt.
 He ordered those around him not to mention his wife’s name.
 Burdened by grief, he abandoned politics, left the infant Alice with his sister Bamie, and, at the end of 1884, struck out for the Dakota territories, where he lived as a rancher and worked as a sheriff for two years.
 When not engrossed in raising cattle or acting as the local lawman, Roosevelt found time to indulge his passion for reading and writing history.
 After a blizzard wiped out his prized herd of cattle in 1885, Roosevelt decided to return to eastern society.
 Once back in New York in 1886, he again took up politics and took over raising his precocious daughter, Alice, who later became a national celebrity.

-After stints in the Spanish-American War and as governor of New York, Roosevelt won a spot as William McKinley's vice-presidential running mate in 1896.
-When McKinley died at the begnning of his second term in 1901, Roosevelt moved into the White House, where he and his family would spend the next eight years.
+After stints in the Spanish-American War and as governor of New York, Roosevelt won a spot as William McKinley’s vice-presidential running mate in 1900.
+After McKinley was assassinated at the beginning of his second term in 1901, Roosevelt moved into the White House, where he and his family would spend the next eight years.

 After Roosevelt left office, Alice maintained a high profile in Washington society.
 She was banned from visiting the Taft White House after a voodoo doll of Mrs. Taft was found buried (by Alice) in the front lawn.
 President Wilson also banned her from White House society in retaliation for her making a lewd comment about him in public.
-Wilson was not her only target--she once remarked that her friend, Warrern Harding's Vice President Calvin Coolidge, looks as though he's been weaned on a pickle.
+Wilson was not her only target—she once remarked that her friend, Warren Harding’s vice president Calvin Coolidge, looked as though he’s been weaned on a pickle.